Doctor of Dental Medicine (DMD)

 For all Information please see the University's Ask a question

 The Faculty of Dentistry regularly reviews the admission criteria and application processes for its courses, including the Dentistry Program.
 It reserves the right to change these criteria and processes without notice.
 Information on this website provides advice about the currently applicable criteria and processes, and may not be correct for future application periods.
-Applications for 2014 intake are closed.
-Please note that selection requirements for 2015 entry are under review by the Admissions Committee.
 Any new policy will be posted here when it is available.
 Please revisit this website on a regular basis for any updates.
 It is unnecessary to contact the University at this stage as no further information can be provided.

 The Admissions Guide 2015 contains detailed information about DMD admission requirements and eligibility.